Year of Call: 2002

 Matthew is a specialist family law practitioner with an interest in all aspects of Children Act work, matrimonial and cohabitee disputes.
 He has been appointed a Deputy District Judge on the Western Circuit and a Fee-Paid Judge of the First Tier Tribunal (Health, Education and Social Care Chamber).

-Matthew is also recommended by The Legal 500 2018 as a Leading Junior, reporting that "he is an excellent advocate who instils confidence in clients," whilst previous editions have reported that "he is a very good court advocate" who is "knowledgeable on financial remedy cases," “adept in Children Act cases and equally strong in financial remedy matters.”
+Previous editions of the The Legal 500 comment that "he is an excellent advocate who instils confidence in clients," who is "knowledgeable on financial remedy cases," “adept in Children Act cases and equally strong in financial remedy matters.”
 "He is absolutely excellent - a skilled advocate with an acute brain."

 Matthew is also a qualified family law arbitrator (one of the first in Wales) and has been admitted as a Member of the Chartered Institute of Arbitrators (MCIArb).
 Matthew is able to hear, decide and provide a binding solution for all financial and property disputes arising from marriage, civil partnership and cohabitation as covered by the FLBA and Resolution approved scheme.
 Click here for more information on family arbitration.